markedjs/marked/docs/USING_PRO.md

 <dd>An array of strings that match the names of any token parameters that should be traversed by the <code>walkTokens</code> functions.
 For instance, if you want to use a second custom parameter to contain child tokens in addition to <code>tokens</code>, it could be listed here.
 If <code>childTokens</code> is provided, the <code>tokens</code> array will not be walked by default unless it is also included in the <code>childTokens</code> array.</dd>
 </dl>

+If you would like to release an extension as an npm package you may use the [Marked Extension Template](https://github.com/markedjs/marked-extension-template) which includes all of the things you need to get started.
+Feel free to create an issue in that [repo](https://github.com/markedjs/marked-extension-template) if you need help.

 **Example:** <a name="custom-extensions-example"></a>Add a custom syntax to generate `<dl>` description lists.

 ``` js